ESKYoung/PRC-Data-Wrangling/README.md

 # PRC-Data-Wrangling

 This repository contains a R script to import Excel-versions of the [Police recorded crime open data tables](https://www.gov.uk/government/statistics/police-recorded-crime-open-data-tables).
-It aggregates this data at the offence subgroup-level, and outputs both the processed dataset.
+It aggregates this data at the offence subgroup-level, and outputs both the combined raw, and processed datasets.

 ## Instructions